 Fever is a common symptom of COVID-19.
 Fever is also a common symptom in cancer patients receiving chemotherapy.
 This type of fever requires urgent medical attention and early treatment intervention.
 To facilitate urgent patient assessment in hospital emergency rooms, the Cancer Agency is issuing chemo cards to all cancer patients to ensure they are easily and immediately identified.
 This card also signals the need for these patients to be isolated, when possible, to mitigate the risk of infection from viruses such as COVID-19.

 Immuno-compromised patients are at higher risk for illnesses, especially COVID-19.

-To protect all vulnerable patients and limit the risk of exposure for patients and staff, patients attending follow-up appointments or receiving treatment within the cancer centre will be required to attend by themselves.
-As such, support persons will not be permitted to attend regular clinic appointments or treatments.
+To further protect all vulnerable patients and limit the risk of exposure for patients and staff, patients receiving treatment within the cancer centre will be required to attend by themselves.
+As such, support persons will not be permitted to attend regular treatments.

-Receiving a cancer diagnosis can be very emotional and some patients may feel overwhelmed.
-New patients who are visiting the cancer centre for a first visit/initial consultation or are receiving their first cancer treatment may bring one adult support person to accompany them.
+Beginning treatment, however, can be very emotional and some patients may feel overwhelmed by the experience of the amount of information shared.
+Patients who are receiving their first cancer treatment may bring one adult support person to accompany them.

-Patients who require a support person to accompany them to subsequent appointments due to medical or legal requirements will be evaluated on a case-by-case basis.
+Patients who require a support person to accompany them to subsequent treatments due to medical or legal requirements will be evaluated on a case-by-case basis.
+There are also exceptions for patients in unique circumstances, including patients with cognitive/developmental or physical impairment, patients with substitute decision makers, and patients who require translators including deaf or hearing impaired.
+Patients who require a support person to accompany them to treatments due to medical or legal requirements will be evaluated on a case-by-case basis.
 Please contact your care team to discuss any exceptions.